The world’s second Easter under pandemic brings more restrictions and a few bright spots

 Belgium has barred nonessential travel from outside the country, though it has allowed movement to continue within.
 Spain, in contrast, has permitted European travelers with negative coronavirus tests to enter, even though movement between regions is restricted, the Guardian reported.

-In Italy, the country has been classed as a high risk “red zone,” which means people are banned from traveling beyond to their home regions for Easter celebrations.
+In Italy, the country has been classed as a high-risk “red zone,” which means people are banned from traveling beyond their home regions for Easter celebrations.
 The government, however, has permitted Italians to still travel abroad and imposed testing and quarantine rules for anyone entering the country.

-Authorities in Britain just eased restrictions after another, three-month long lockdown, there are fears that large Easter gatherings will now be difficult to prevent.
+Authorities in Britain just eased restrictions after a three-month-long lockdown.
+There are fears that large Easter gatherings will be difficult to prevent.

-In Jerusalem, religious sites that were shutdown this time last year are now open to a limited number of worshipers as communal life in vaccine-saturated Israel returns.
+In Jerusalem, religious sites that were shut down this time last year are open to a limited number of worshipers as communal life in vaccine-saturated Israel returns.
 Still, there will be none of the usual influx of pilgrims, as travel into the country remains restricted.
 The Czech Republic has eased its nightly curfew to allow for Easter religious events.

 In Australia, some 60,000 people a day can attend the Royal Easter Show at Sydney’s Olympic Park for the annual showcase of Australian traditions.
-Authorities, however, remain mindful of the pandemic: a contact-tracing system is ready in case any coronavirus cases are detected.
+Authorities, however, remain mindful of the pandemic: A contact-tracing system is ready in case any coronavirus cases are detected.

 Amanda Coletta in Toronto contributed to this report.